flowx-ai/docs-flowx/docs/platform-setup-guides/audit-setup-guide/audit-setup-guide.md

 # Audit setup guide

-The service is available as a docker image.

-The audit core service comes with most of the needed configuration properties filled in, but there are a few that need to be set up using some custom environment variables.

-The audit core service is available as a Docker image and is designed to make it easy to collect and analyze audit logs.
+## Introduction

-This guide will walk you through the process of setting up the service and configuring it to meet your needs.
+This guide will walk you through the process of setting up the Audit service and configuring it to meet your needs.

+## Infrastructure prerequisites

+The Audit service requires the following components to be set up before it can be started:

+* **Docker engine** - version 17.06 or higher
+* **Kafka** - version 2.8 or higher
+* **Elasticsearch** - version 7.11.0 or higher

 ## Dependencies

-* Docker engine: version 17.06 or higher
-* Kafka: version 2.5 or higher
-* Elasticsearch: version 7.11.0 or higher

-## Configuration
+The Audit service is built as a Docker image and runs on top of Kafka and Elasticsearch.
+Therefore, these services must be set up and running before starting the Audit service.

 * [**Kafka configuration**](../platform-setup-guides.md#kafka)
 * [**Authorization & access roles**](../platform-setup-guides.md#authorization--access-roles)
 * [**Elastic search**](#elastic-search)
 * [**Logging**](../platform-setup-guides.md#logging)

+## Configuration

-### Kafka configuration
+### Configuring Kafka

-To configure the Kafka server, you need to set the following environment variables:
+To configure the Kafka server for the Audit service, set the following environment variables:

 * `SPRING_KAFKA_BOOTSTRAP_SERVERS` - address of the Kafka server, it should be in the format "host:port"